purrre/wrld-bot/README.md

 ```
 4. Paste your bot’s token into `BOT_TOKEN`.
 Leave `DEV_TOKEN` blank unless you’re going to use a separate dev bot.
 5. Get a Google Sheets API key & paste it into `G_API_KEY`
-6. Run `start.bat` and you’ll have your own instance running!
+6. Run `start.bat` or `start.sh` and you’ll have your own instance running!

 ### Pycord Installation
-WRLD is written in [pycord](https://pycord.dev/).
+wrld is written in [pycord](https://pycord.dev/).
 Here's how you can install it:
-1. Uninstall discord.py
+1. Uninstall discord.py (Recommended unless you're going to use a virtual env)
 2. Install Pycord:
 ```bash
 pip install py-cord